- Benefits & Features

 Information on cross-registration for other business school courses offered by the fulltime MBA and PhD programs can be found on their websites.

-The EMBA courses available for Spring 2017 cross-registration can be found here: *Spring 2017 EMBA Courses available for Cross-Registration*
+The EMBA courses available for Summer 2017 cross-registration can be found here: *Summer 2017 EMBA Courses available for Cross-Registration*

 As you review the courses available, please take note of which format the course is offered on.
 Then, refer to the corresponding schedule.

 To apply to cross-register for an EMBA course, students must fill out the EMBA cross-registration form and send the completed document to Jessica Soursourian, Associate Director of Academic Affairs at email@example.com.
-This form must be received no later than 5:00pm on Wednesday, December 28, 2016.
-We will notify students the results of their application by the end of the day on Friday, December 30, 2016.
-Applications received after the deadline of December 28th will be considered on a case by case basis until January 19th at 4pm.
+This form must be received no later than 9:00am on Monday, May 8th, 2017.
+We will notify students the results of their application by the end of the day.
+Applications received after the deadline of May 8th will be considered on a case by case basis until May 18th at 4pm.

 Important Information on Executive MBA Cross-Registration